 The introduced bill features several other policy changes that were not part of the CCI-initiated conversation, including an additional enforcement role for the Colorado Department of Labor and Employment and increasing the potential backpay from three years to six years for an employee in a prevailing lawsuit.
 While CCI is very supportive of the career progression/development provisions in the bill, there are concerns about the six-year backpay addition.

-The bill is awaiting a hearing in the Senate Appropriations Committee.
+The bill has passed the Senate and will be heard in the House State Affairs Committee on May 1.

-Position: Amend Sponsors: Sen. Danielson & Sen. Buckner, and Rep. Gonzales-Gutierrez Rep. Bacon
+Position: Amend Sponsors: Sen. Danielson & Sen. Buckner, and Rep. Gonzales-Gutierrez & Rep. Bacon